The BFS Short Story Competition

 - Open to entries from 1st April to 30th June of each year

 - No entries will be accepted outside these dates.

-- Allen Ashley is the sole judge of this year’s competition and will read every entry all the way through.
+- Steven Poore, with Richard Webb, Trudi Topham and Polly Dee are the judges of this year’s competition and will read every entry all the way through.

-- Allen Ashley will send an email acknowledgement to all entrants within a few days of receipt of their story.
+- We will send an email acknowledgement to all entrants within a few days of receipt of their story.

-- The winners will be announced on the BFS website by the end of October 2018.
+- The winners will be announced on the BFS website by the end of October of each year

-- If a decision has been made early, the winners may also be announced publicly at the British Fantasy Awards ceremony, due to be held as part of Fantasy Con in Chester during October 2018.
+- If a decision has been before the event, the winners may also be announced publicly at the British Fantasy Awards ceremony.

 - Stories must be written in English.

 - Any kind of fantastical story is welcome.
 For example: fantasy, science fiction, horror, supernatural, fabulation, magic realism, slipstream, etc, or indeed any combination of those genres.